Health Insurance Policy

 - Refugees or asylees.

 All domestic students with equivalent health insurance coverage through a non-WCM plan will have an opportunity to waive up until the waiver deadline of June 30th each academic year.
-The 2021-2022 waiver deadline is June 30, 2021.
-If you are a new student, you must waive prior to your term start date- but the sooner the better!
-Students will receive details regarding the waiver period each year via their WCM email account.
+If you are a new student, you must waive by the end of the month before your start date!
+Students will receive details regarding the waiver period in May of each year via their WCM email accounts.

 If you have comparable coverage and your waiver is approved, the charge on the student’s account will be automatically removed within ten business days of the waiver approval date.

 - To see if your plan is comparable, please use the Plan Comparison Checklist.

 For more information regarding the waiver process and the requirements please view the Frequently Asked Questions in Gallagher Student Health.

 If you have comparable coverage and you meet the eligibility requirement but missed the waiver deadline, you will still be able to cancel your insurance plan with WCM.
 However, please understand in addition to the applicable monthly premium(s) you will be responsible for a $110 cancelation fee which will be applied to the student account when the health insurance charges are removed.

 International Student Waiver Information